West Lindsey leaves all options on the table in council shake-up

 All councils’ preferences will be submitted to the government this week, which will provide feedback before final proposals are made in November.

-He said: “It’s unfortunate that there hasn’t been support given the strength of our history.
-I hope there continue to be opportunities for discussion as the process continues.”
+“It’s unfortunate that there hasn’t been support given the strength of our history.
+I hope there continue to be opportunities for discussion as the process continues,” he said.

-Conservative leader Coun Ian Fleetwood (Con) said there was “no enthusiasm for people on the Lincoln fringe to become part of their council.
+Conservative leader Councillor Ian Fleetwood (Con) said there was “no enthusiasm for people on the Lincoln fringe to become part of their council.

-Lincoln’s proposal to expand its own boundaries into West Lindsey and North Kesteven had ruffled feathers, with Coun Jackie Brockway (Con) describing it as a “hostile bid to carve us up.”
+Lincoln’s proposal to expand its own boundaries into West Lindsey and North Kesteven had ruffled feathers, with Councillor Jackie Brockway (Con) describing it as a “hostile bid to carve us up.”

 Many were upset that they were being asked to abolished their council at all, and warned about the chaos that it could lead to.